 The Laudholm Trust grounds offer guided nature walks for visitors to learn more about the Wells coast and estuaries with the hope of protecting and preserving the natural ecosystems in Southern Maine.

-Try your hand at golf, at one of the many 18-hole golf courses or driving ranges in the area including Old Marsh Country Club, Merriland Farms or Tee Shot Golf Range.
-Kids will enjoy the many mini-golf courses throughout wells including the large Wonder Mountain Golf Course.
+Try your hand at golf, at one of the many 18-hole golf courses or driving ranges in the area including Old Marsh Country Club or Merriland Farms.
+Kids will enjoy the many mini-golf courses throughout Wells, including the large Wonder Mountain Golf Course.

 Waterfront resorts offer all-inclusive rates with full-service amenities for a luxurious and relaxing vacation.

-Wells coastal hotels and motels are great for an affordable family getaway with easy access to beaches, shopping and dining.
-Another popular lodging option in Wells are seaside cottages or house rentals, which line a good portion of Wells Beach and offer private beach access.
+Wells coastal hotels and motels are great for an affordable family getaway with easy access to beaches, shopping, and dining.
+Another popular lodging option in Wells is seaside cottages or house rentals, which line a good portion of Wells Beach and offer private beach access.

-Private vacation home rentals are ideal for families or larger groups and come with full-equipped kitchens, living rooms, multiple bedrooms and bathrooms.
+Private vacation home rentals are ideal for families or larger groups and come with fully-equipped kitchens, living rooms, multiple bedrooms, and bathrooms.
 Some may even include private patios or porches with great ocean views.
 Private home rentals can be very affordable and also save money on dining out and other hotel expenses.